Facebook Pixel 7 Day Punakha Tshechu | Festival Travel Plan | Druk Asia

 Community Partners

-Your trip to Bhutan will contribute to one of the following causes Simply complete your trip feedback and Druk Asia will pledge a donation to your chosen charity
+Your journey to Bhutan with Druk Asia will contribute directly to local communities.
+Simply complete a feedback form after your tour, and Druk Asia will pledge a donation to one of the following causes of your choice—leaving a lasting impact.
+Simply complete your trip feedback and Druk Asia will pledge a donation to your chosen charity

 We will never spam you or share your contact information with third parties.